realworldocaml/book/en/compiler-output-formats.md

     (makeblock 0)))
 ```

+It's not important to understand every detail of this internal form, but
+some interesting points are:

-This has no mention of modules or types any more.
-The pattern match has
+* There are no mention of modules or types any more, and have been replaced by
+  references to global values instead.
-turned into an integer comparison by checking the header tag of `Typedef.v`.
+* The pattern match has turned into an integer comparison by checking
-Recall that variants without parameters are stored in memory as integers
+  the header tag of `v`.
+Recall that variants without parameters are stored
-in the order which they appear.
-The pattern matching engine understands
+  in memory as integers in the order which they appear.
+The pattern matching
-this, and has transformed the pattern match into a single integer comparison.
+  engine knows this, and has transformed the pattern into a single integer
-A tag of `0` is mapped to `Foo` and a non-zero value to `Bar`.
+  comparison.
+If `v` has a tag of `0`, the function returns `"foo"`, and otherwise
+  returns `"bar"`.
+* The values are addressed direectly by their `field`.
+The type safety checks
+  earlier have ensured that these fields will always exist, and so this untyped
+  form doesn't need to do any dynamic checks.
+However, unwise use of unsafe
+  language features such as `Obj.magic` module can easily induce crashes at this
+  level.

 The lambda form is primarily a stepping-stone to the bytecode engine that we
 cover next.
-However, it's worth examining performance-critical code at this
-level to check for any possible optimizations that the compiler missed.
-It's
-often easier to look at the textual output here than work through native
+However, it's often easier to look at the textual output here than
-assembly code from compiled executables.
+wade through native assembly code from compiled executables.

 TODO: mention ZINC papers here for more information?